FROM HERE AND THERE

 During my training sessions with workers in industry, I realized that many of them carried home their stress from long hours of strenuous work, emotional residues from job related conflicts, their frustrations and myriad other negatives built up during their work shifts.
 The moment home and hearth was reached, often times the pressure cooker, instead of releasing controlled steam, just kind of exploded.
 This was a great disappointment to the spouses and children who eagerly awaited the arrival of their husbands and fathers.

-The answer to this was to sit silently for 20 minutes eyes closed doing and thinking nothing after they entered their homes.
-In addition I narrated an experience to all of them during one of the training sessions.
+In addition I narrated an experience to all of them during one of the training

 As I drove him home, he sat in stony silence.
 His face creased in frowns and unpleasantness near to anger.
 When we arrived he invited me for a cup of tea and to meet his family.
 As we walked to the front door, he paused briefly at a small tree, touched the tips of the branches with both hands and closed his eyes for a moment.
 When opening the door he underwent an amazing transformation.
 His dark face was wreathed in smiles; he hugged his two small children and gave his wife a loving and affectionate look.
 All his frowns and anger had vanished from his countenance.